 After the 2011 arrest, a report noted that now-retired Washoe County Deputy James Beltron made the “immediate supervisor notification” of Reasoner’s arrest.
 Beltron did not remember the case, but he said it was standard policy to report the arrests of state workers to their government agencies.

 “If it was after hours, we normally did call their immediate supervisor who was on duty, like the watch commander,” Beltron said in a phone interview.
-“It’s our department policy — at least at that time — that if you were arrested and somebody in law enforcement or connected with a state or local government or anybody of special note, we would notify.”
+“It’s our department policy — at least (it was) at that time — that if you were arrested and somebody in law enforcement or connected with a state or local government or anybody of special note, we would notify.”

 In the 2006 arrest, police called the Attorney General’s Office, where Reasoner worked until 2008.
 The police report says: “Reasoner identified himself to Sgt.
 Glass at this time as working for the State of Nevada Attorney Generals office.
 Sgt.
 Glass made the notifications.”